Brannigan123/sb_auth_clients/lib/go/docs/ValidateEmailVerificationWithOtpAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiValidateEmailVerificationRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiValilidateEmailVerificationOtpRequest struct via the builder pattern

 Name | Type | Description  | Notes